Zyphra/zcookbook/README.md

 Dense transformers, are primarily composed of alternating multi-head attention (MHA) and multilayer perceptron (MLP) blocks.
 We believe dense transformers have the following shortcomings:
 1. The attention operation is still not efficient at long sequence lengths, despite recent [single-GPU efforts](https://arxiv.org/abs/2205.14135) and [distributed context efforts](https://arxiv.org/abs/2408.04093)
-2. Attention blocks are correlated across depth, which is a waste of parameters and FLOPs
+2. Attention blocks are correlated across model depth, which is a waste of parameters and FLOPs

 ### MoE Architectures